hackermondev/worker_threads_clusters/README.md

-// choicesBehavior is how what node should be picked
+// nodeBehavior is how what node should be picked
 // 'random' | 'incremental' | 'balancing'
 /*
 random -  pick a random node